-Everything You Need to Know About Chemical Pregnancy
+What Is a Chemical Pregnancy?
+Everything You Need to Know

 It’s a common enough scenario: You’re trying to get pregnant and think your period is late, only to experience a heavy flow a few days later.
 You may not realize it, but you might have just had what’s known as a chemical pregnancy, which is a very early miscarriage.
-Chemical pregnancy is actually quite common and often goes unnoticed.
+Chemical pregnancy is actually quite prevalent and often goes unnoticed.
 But with the rise of early-detection pregnancy tests also comes the rise of an awareness of early loss—and having to grapple with it.
-Here’s what you should know about chemical pregnancy and what it means for your future chances of motherhood.

 But if you’re trying to conceive and regularly taking pregnancy tests, a chemical pregnancy can throw you for an emotional loop.
-Since an embryo starts producing hCG (the hormone that pregnancy tests are designed to scan for) as soon as it initially implants in the uterus, a urine or blood test could display a positive result—only for the telltale heavy bleeding of chemical pregnancy to appear a week or two after the good news.
+Since an embryo starts producing human chorionic gonadotropin (hCG), the hormone that pregnancy tests are designed to scan for, as soon as it initially implants in the uterus, an early home pregnancy test or blood test could display a positive result—only for the telltale heavy bleeding of chemical pregnancy to appear a week or so later.

 The risk of chemical pregnancy increases if you’re over the age of 35 or dealing with certain medical issues, such as blood clotting and thyroid disorders.
 Unfortunately, there are no known ways to prevent chemical pregnancy.